L-Goncalves/Notes-for-JSNAD/First Chapter/readme.md

 Node can directly evaluate from the shell.
 This is very useful for quickly checking a code snipeet or for creating very small cross-platform commands that use Javascript and Node core API's

+There are two flags we can use to evaluate code the `-p` or `--print` that basically will evaluate an expression and print the result. the `-e` or `--eval` flag evaluates without printing the result of the expression.

+Examples:

+`node --eval "1+1"`
+output: will not print anything because the expression is evaluated and okay.

+`node --print "1+1"`
+output: it will print 2

+`node -e "console.log(1+1)"`
+This will print 2 because console.log is used to explicitly write the result of 1+1 to the terminal.

+When used with print flag the same will print 2 and then print undefined because console.log returns undefined; so the result of the expression is undefined:

+`node -p "console.log(1+1)`